0x00019913/0x00019913/_posts/2017-07-24-two-cents-on-dynamic-programming.markdown

 ## Longest Common Subsequence

-Probably the best-known DP problem.
+Maybe the best-known DP problem.

 Say we have two strings $$A$$ and $$B$$, e.g., "AGCAT" and "GAC".
 Find the length of the longest common subsequence (not necessarily contiguous within either string).
 Here the LCS is "GA" or "AC".